forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 What data do we have in reality?
 As the problem states - we need to give a prediction based on **transaction history**.
 These transaction history comes from a cashless parking provider(CPP) and basically are payments for parking in a particular zone at particular time.

 Clients of CPP use the provided services once they are parked and want to pay for the parking.
-Therefore CPP receives transactions only for successful parkings - *client managed to park in a particular area*.
+Therefore CPP receives transactions only for successful parking - *client managed to park in a particular area*.

-What data we don't have is the data about **unsuccessful parkings** because we don't know where the client wanted to park **initially**.
+What data we don't have is the data about **unsuccessful parking** because we don't know where the client wanted to park **initially**.
 It is possible that the client wanted to park in one place but it was completely full so he ended up parking in another place far away from the initial destination point.

 ## Conclusion